hashicorp-guides/vault-radar-demo/docs/README.md

 Welcome to the `vault-radar` documentation.

 ## Dependencies
-Currently, the only dependency of `vault-radar` has is having a local installation of the `git` CLI on the machine `vault-radar` is running on.
+Currently, the only dependency of `vault-radar` is having a local installation of the `git` CLI on the machine `vault-radar` is running on.

 ## Commands
 To learn more about the various commands `vault-radar` supports, follow one of the links below: